 - Finally cheese and natural yogurt are the stars of the dairy products; and again it is because of the low sugar contents they have.
 They are a great source of calcium which helps in growth development and create strong bones and teeth.
 And as a final point cheese and yogurt are loaded with lactic acid which in combination with the calcium will not only strengthen our teeth but also whiten them.

-If you would like to have more information and tips on Holistic Dentistry check out our blog; and if you would like to schedule an appointment with our amazing dentists feel free to check our site Glendale Holistic Dentistry or call us at (818) 246-1748.
+After you’ve eaten your healthy meals, don’t forget to brush and floss at the end of the day!
+Establishing a dental routine with your family will keep you and your loved ones accountable for each other.
+If you would like to have more information and tips on Holistic Dentistry, check out our blog, and if you would like to schedule an appointment with our amazing dentists feel free to check our site Glendale Holistic Dentistry or call us at (818) 246-1748.